gear-foundation/gear-wiki/docs/developing-contracts/testing.md

 The second is the on-chain testing with a higher level [`gclient`](https://docs.gear.rs/gclient/) crate.
 It perfectly fits the needs of end-to-end testing.

-Although `gclient` is aimed at end-to-end testing, tests can be written as unit or integration tests in terms of Rust.
-We recommend using the integration-like approach with separate test files in the `tests` directory when using the `gclient` crate.
+Although `gclient` is oriented towards end-to-end testing, tests can be written as unit or integration tests in terms of Rust.
+It is recommended to use the integration-like approach with separate test files in the `tests` directory when utilizing the `gclient` crate.

 ## Building a program in test mode

 First, be sure you have a compiled Wasm file of the program you want to test.
 You can refer to [Getting Started](getting-started-in-5-minutes.md) for additional details.

-1. Usually, the following command is used for the regular compilation of Gear smart contracts:
+1. Usually, the following command is used for the regular compilation of Gear programs:

     ```bash
     cd ~/gear/contracts/first-gear-app/